Biodynamic Massage

 How do I book?

 The first thing to do before starting a course of biodynamic massage is to book a consultation.
-This lasts an hour, where we will cover your reasons to have biodynamic massage, your medical history and what is happening in your life generally.
-Our conversation may take up the whole hour or less depending on the intricacies of your situation.
-A brief taster of biodynamic massage will be offered if there is time in the consultation hour.
+This lasts an hour, where we will cover your reasons to have biodynamic massage, your medical history and what is happening in your life generally and then move into the massage.
+From there you can decide if you’d like to progress with the therapy.

 My Qualifications

-I trained with the Cambridge Body Psychotherapy Centre and am a member of the Association of Biodynamic Massage Therapists.
-I receive supervision on a weekly basis.
+I am fully insured and trained with the Cambridge Body Psychotherapy Centre.
+I am a member of the Association of Biodynamic Massage Therapists.